Best Cat Food for Weight Loss: 5 Top-Rated Options to Help Your Cat Slim Down

 Pros

-- Once cats lose weight, this dry cat food also helps the cats maintain it.
+• Once cats lose weight, helps the cats maintain it

-- It gives cats a boost in energy and keeps them alert.
+• Gives a boost in energy and keeps them alert

-- This cat food also works for kitties with mild digestive problems.
+• Also works for kitties with mild digestive problems

 Cons

-- It seems like they do not feel satisfied after a meal since they keep on asking for more.
+• Seems like they do not feel satisfied after a meal, they keep on asking for more

 2. Purina Pro Plan Veterinary Diets OM Overweight Management

-Considering that our overall best diet cat food is also the best dry food, we think that it is just appropriate to mention its contender – the Veterinary Diets OM Overweight Management Feline Formula from Purina.
+Considering that our overall best diet cat food is also the best dry food, we think that it is just appropriate to mention its contender from Purina.

 Pros

-- It makes the cats’ fur soft and shiny.
+• Makes the cats’ fur soft and shiny

-- This is especially great for cats who exhibit low activity levels.
+• Especially great for cats who exhibit low activity levels

 Cons